UWSS Research

 Oak Bay Deer Project

 The results are in once more!
-Expanding on the 2019 findings of where deer can be found in Oak Bay, we were able to identify that deer are honing in on areas with lush green vegetation and large-sized residential lots (as well as parks, green spaces, and golf courses).
+It seems that deer are honing in on areas with lush green vegetation and large-sized residential lots (as well as parks, green spaces, and golf courses).
 Results indicate that the conversion of the historic drought-resistant Garry oak ecosystems into the lush, landscaped urban environment of Oak Bay is likely supporting an urban Columbian black-tailed deer population than the native Garry oak ecosystem would.
+Read the peer-reviewed paper on this part of the research.

 Additionally, after just one year of immunocontraception (IC: in the fall of 2019), the relative abundance of fawns decreased by nearly 60% in 2020.
-The adult deer population stayed largely constant over the first year of IC (approx. 100 deer in all of Oak Bay), but the decrease in the abundance of fawns should result in a decrease in adult deer as fewer fawns will be maturing into adulthood.
-Hopefully, we’ll be able to start seeing this in the upcoming years.
+We’ve also found that the adult deer population has decreased by 31% by the fall of 2022.
+Data is still being analyzed, but we expect to have an update on the fawning rate soon.
+Hopefully, we’ll continue seeing reductions over the upcoming years.

-If you’d like to read either the 2019 or 2021 Preliminary Reports that were submitted to the District of Oak Bay and the Province you can access them here:
+If you’d like to read either the any of the Interim Reports that were submitted to the District of Oak Bay and the Province you can access them here:

 UWSS 2021 Interim Report on habitat use